 How to Use the Sight Word Flash Cards

 Most of us have used flash cards at some point in our education.
 What you may not realize is that there are different ways to use them.

 When most people think of flash cards they think of the traditional use.
 And this is a great way to use them with your child.
 Choose the words that your child is working on.
 Show your child a flash card and ask them to read the word.

 Choose the words that your child is working on.
 Print out and prepare TWO SETS of the words.
 Play a memory game with your child, where they try to find the matching words.

 If your child has been working on this skill, have them put words of your choosing in alphabetical order.

-To download your copy, simply click on the link below.
+To download your free printable, just click on the link below.